benc-uk/azure-devops-core-docker/readme.md

 Return to your terminal and run `docker run -d -p 80:5000 mywebapp` this starts a container running your built .NET core app, and maps port 80 on the host to port 5000 in the container.
 Now skip to part 12 to view the app.

 #### 11.2 Continuous Deployment with VSTS
-These steps set up an automated release task in VSTS to run our app as a container each time it is built
+These steps set up an automated release job in VSTS to run our app as a container each time it is built
  * In your new VSTS project, go into 'Build & Release' --> 'Releases' --> create new definition
  * Choose the 'Empty' option at the bottom of the dialog
  * It should pick up your project and build definition as the source, tick the 'Continuous deployment' checkbox